mauricioaznar/nestjs-s-todo/README.md

 ### Currently implementing

 * clean jenkins unused projects
-* start pipeline only when commit on master branch
 * re do notes
   * rename notes to logs
 * add the option to disable client validation